gvwilson/sensibleadventures/cloudherd/new.md

 "If you do change your mind, you know where to find me."
 As Noxy turned to go, the forest added, "Besides, you may find you have less choice than you think."

+Noxy turned back, wanting to ask what the forest meant, but she wasn't in the house any more.
+She was on her back with her coat draped over her to keep her warm and her father snoring softly on the forest floor beside her.

+She tried to sit up.
+Her arms and legs were strangely heavy, but her head felt as light as a cloud.
+"Hey."
+Thokmay appeared from behind her and crouched down to put his hand on her forehead.
+"How are you feeling?"

+"..."
+Noxy cleared her throat and tried again.
+"What happened?"

+Thokmay handed her a canteen full of lukewarm water, concern written on his face.
+It was dark, she realized, or getting there---she could barely make out his face.
+"You froze.
+Sort of," he amended, taking the canteen back and swirling it around before swallowing a mouthful and settling cross-legged on the forest floor.
+"You started to walk over to the tower, then you just...  stopped.
+Ulfmaerr said not to worry, but when night came, he thought we ought to---"

+"Wait."
+Noxy held up her hand.
+"How long was I, um, how long has it been?"

+Thokmay studied her.
+"We got here yesterday morning.
+You stood there all day until Ulfmaerr got you to lie down.
+It was like you were sleepwalking.
+Your eyes were open, but you weren't really seeing anything.
+Oh, here."
+He pulled a small bundle of his pocket and unwrapped it to reveal a handful of salmonberries.
+"He said you'd be hungry when you woke up."

+She was, Noxy realized.
+In fact, she was ravenous.
+She popped two of the thumb-sized yellow berries in her mouth, wincing at their sourness, and began gobbling the rest.  "'ank you," she said as she chewed.
+"So what ha'ened 'en?"

+Thokmay shrugged.
+"Nothing.
+Linger disappeared, and Ulfmaerr said we just had to wait, so Kulbinder went hunting."

+Noxy swallowed.
+"And you stayed here?
+Aww---that's sweet."
+She leaned forward and punched him gently in the shoulder.

+"Well, don't get used to it."
+He fished a second bundle of berries out of his other pocket and passed it to her.
+"The cloud flew by twice today, and I heard trolls in the trees too.
+I think Linger or the magician put some kind of spell on us to hide us, but who knows if it's going to keep working now that you're awake?"

+"For a while."
+Noxy and the prince both jumped at the sound of Ulfmaerr's voice.
+"But it won't keep Dragger and your friend the colonel at bay forever."

+He raised himself on one elbow.
+"And even if it would," he continued, yawning as he spoke, "We're not doing anyone any good just sitting here."

+"So what should we be doing?"
+Noxy asked, hearing the annoyance in her voice and not caring.

+Her father blinked.
+"Why, we have to save Stale, of course."